freedomofpress/securedrop/docs/admin.rst

 ^^^^^^^

-If the journalist wishes to use a YubiKey for two-factor authentication, check the box next to "I'm using a YubiKey".
+If the journalist wishes to use a YubiKey for two-factor authentication, check the box next to "Is using a YubiKey".
 You will then need to enter the OATH-HOTP Secret Key that their YubiKey is configured with.
 For more information, read the :doc:`YubiKey Setup Guide <yubikey_setup>`.